Soccer: When Data Drives Performance

 Stéphane Perrey, University of Montpellier; Gérard Dray, IMT Mines Alès – Institut Mines-Télécom and Jacky Montmain, IMT Mines Alès – Institut Mines-Télécom

-In particular, this data would make it possible to identify key performance indicators as well as athletes’ movements on the field: the number and length of sprints and changes of direction, distance covered at certain speeds, changes in heart rate, and the player’s trajectory.
+In particular, this data would make it possible to identify key performance indicators as well as the athletes’ movements on the field: the number and length of sprints and changes of direction, the distance covered at certain speeds, changes in heart rate, and the player’s trajectory.

-Recent advancements in wearable and connected sensors, cloud-based data storage, and artificial intelligence tools have been the cornerstones of a major shift in how sports-related data is analyzed.
+Recent developments in wearable and connected sensors, cloud-based data storage, and artificial intelligence tools have been the cornerstones of a major shift in how sports-related data is analyzed.
 Over the past decade, research in sports science has benefited from the reduction in sensor size and the resulting increase in the ability to collect and analyze simultaneous measurements, driven by immense advances in wireless transmission.

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]